cran/checkr/README.md

 # checkr

-`checkr` is a dependency-free, pipe-friendly R package of expressive, assertive functions to check the properties of common R objects.
+`checkr` is an R package of assertive functions to check the properties of common R objects.

 In the case of failure the functions, which are designed to be used in scripts and packages, issue informative error messages.

-For a comparison with similar packages see the `assertive-programming` vignette.
+For an overview of the functions see the `checkr-naming` vignette and for a comparison with similar packages see the `assertive-programming` vignette.

+The `checkr` package is recommended over the alternatives if you are looking for a set of expressive, dependency-free, pipe-friendly assertive functions with customisable object names.

 ## Demonstration